The Board's work

 - compensation matters

-On the Annual General Meeting (AGM) 2019 seven directors was elected to Axfood's Board, who each have important expertise and experience.
+On the Annual General Meeting (AGM) 2020, eight directors was elected to Axfood's Board, who each have important expertise and experience.
 Three directors and three deputies are appointed by the employees.
-Axfood's Chief Executive Officer, Klas Balkow and Axfood's Chief Financial Officer, Anders Lexmon are not members of the Board, but participates at board meetings in a reporting role.
-Axfood’s General Counsel, Sandra Brånstad, serves as
+Axfood's CEO, Klas Balkow and Axfood's CFO, Anders Lexmon are not members of the Board, but participates at board meetings in a reporting role.
+Axfood’s General Counsel, Sandra Brånstad, serves as company secretary.

 The Swedish Corporate Governance Code stipulates that the majority of the AGM-elected directors shall be independent in relation to the Company and the Company's management.
 At least two of these shall also be independent in relation to the Company's major shareholders.